Ali Dur (Istanbul, 1986)

 23rd & 5th (Manhattan, New York City) & Other Places

-This intersection stands for the crossing locale of the crosstown 23rd Street and the 5th Avenue of Manhattan, New York City.
-It is home to the beautiful Madison Square Park besides the marvellously located Flatiron Building with its double face finalising the blocks both on Bway and 5th Ave.
-And the face on the latter, entitles this blog, is the composer’s favorite sight, while the strip of Fifth Avenue between 14th and 23rd streets is being his favorite walk in the city.
+This intersection (which also was the very first name for the site and still appears in the site’s internal links) stands for the crossing locale of the crosstown 23rd Street and the 5th Avenue of Manhattan, New York City.
+It is home to the beautiful Madison Square Park besides the marvelously located Flatiron Building with its double face finalizing the blocks both on B’way and 5th Ave.
+And the face on the latter, which used to entitle this blog, is the composer’s favorite sight, while the strip of Fifth Avenue between 14th and 23rd streets being his favorite walk in the city.

 Alongside these, Ali had arrived at the idea and the concept of ‘a-very-well-documented-and-connected-blog’ right on the Madison Sq.
 Park, after a walk on 5th Ave, returning from a visit at the Lang College, New School where he was working on his research (11th & 6th).

 The blog has its name changed in early 2014, titled “other-places”, a concept that is very much central to Ali’s own approach of understanding things and relating them as a mode of research, and also much central to his own teaching methodology in studio.
 The header image still depicts the 23rd Street and 5th Avenue crossing on the Manhattan Grid.